shanks-t/js-to-csharp/dinner-party/README.md

 ## Rules for the seating arrangements

-Since we want everyone to have a nice, comfortable evening, we will group guests based on their birth century.
-For example everyone born in the 1700s will be seated at the same table.
+Since we want everyone to have an interesting evening, we want to diversify the guests as much as possible.
+To that end, we don't want people with the same occupation to sit at the same table.
+Your task is to divide the guests into different tables accordingly.

-However, we don't want anyone sitting alone, so once all the tables have been assigned, guests who are alone at a table should be reassigned to the same table.
-For example, If there's only one person from the 200s and one person from the 1800s, they should be reassigned to the same table.